2. Transgender patients

 Transgender: Someone who does not identify with the gender or sex they were assigned at birth.
 Some people may also use transsexual.
 This is more likely among older patients but some younger patients may prefer it as well.
 If you are unsure what word to use, use transgender and then follow your patient’s lead.

 The terms ‘transgender’ and ‘transsexual’ do not imply any difference in physical state or intentions to make a physical transition.
-Hormone or surgical therapy may be used to align a person's sex or physical presentation with their gender identity, or may not.
+Hormone or surgical therapy may or may not be used to align a person's sex or physical presentation with their gender identity.
 Not all transgender people want surgery or hormones and what medical therapies someone wants does not define “how trans” they are.

 Transgender or trans is an adjective, not a noun or a verb.
 As such, one would not say that your patient is “a trans” or that the patient “was transgendered”.